GeoscienceAustralia/cloud/docs/_pages/app_release_sub.md

   * Appropriate licence
   * Appropriate language, for example profanity or derogatory comments
   * No hard-coded GA-specifics, such as passwords, file paths, AWS keys
+1. Ensure your application adheres to the DTA's [Digital Service Standard](https://www.dta.gov.au/standard/)
+1. Perform an [AWS Well Architected Review](https://d0.awsstatic.com/whitepapers/architecture/AWS_Well-Architected_Framework.pdf) either within your team, or with the help of AWS

 ### Communications checklist